 Dreading the Holidays?

-5 Tips to help you get through
+Five tips to help you get through.

 According to what might pass as popular opinion, the holiday season is supposed to be the best time of the year—festive family together time.
 But for many, it is a dreaded, painful season.
 For some it’s an acute reminder that their family is dysfunctional, or uncaring or nonexistent or that it’s been a really hard year.
 We humans don’t have it easy.
 I have always been particularly concerned for those who find the season difficult since historically in my practice, the days immediately following a holiday are spent listening to narratives about how painful holidays were and what family situation or member imposed some sort of emotional pain.
 And I too have had my share of awful holidays and have spent a good deal time trying to understand and figure out how to better handle a tough season.